3 investors, 3 ideas for how to invest $5,000

-As with any investment, the early you get started, the better.
+As with any investment, the earlier you get started, generally the better.
 Ideally, you want to start saving for college as soon as your child is born.
 However, it’s never too late to begin, even if your child is a second-semester senior.

 My approach: Know your why.

 Taking the leap into investing can be overwhelming, especially if you’re new to the stock market.
 But deciding how to invest your money just requires you to be real with yourself — and that starts with knowing your why.
 In other words, why are you investing and when do you need the money?
 This will help you choose the best investments for your own situation.

 Here’s my why.
 I’m a long-term investor.
 (My emergency fund is kept in a savings account, as are any funds for short-term spending goals.)
 So when I invest, I typically think about 10 to 15 years down the road.
 For me, riding the market’s (proven) long-term growth is easier than trying to find the next big thing.
 Stocks can be affected by various, inexplicable forces in the short term, but a diversified stock portfolio has proven to deliver consistent returns over several years.
 Fun fact: The S&P 500 has returned about 8% a year, on average, since 1950.

 Because of this, if I have $5,000 to invest, I’m going to invest heavily in broad-market exchange-traded funds, or ETFs, or funds that track a major index, like the S&P 500.
 That’s not a recommendation, though – it’s just what would work best for me.